Using angular two-point correlations to self-calibrate the photometric redshift distributions of DECaLS DR9: Summary and Discussion

 \begin{itemize}

-\item The self-calibration algorithm works for angular correlations measured from observational photometric catalog with 5 equal-width redshift bins in $0<z_{\rm photo}<1$.
-The majority ($\sim 80\%$) galaxies stays in their own redshift bin (cf. Fig.~\ref{fig:pij_5_redshift_bins}).
-Most leaks happen between neighboring redshift bins.
+\item The self-calibration algorithm works for angular correlations measured from observational photometric catalogue with 5 equal-width redshift bins in $0<z_{\rm photo}<1$.
+The majority ($\sim 80$ per cent) galaxies stay in their own redshift bin (cf. Fig.~\ref{fig:pij_5_redshift_bins}).
+Most leaks happen between neighbouring redshift bins.
 We do not see a strong signal for photo-$z$ outlier in fiducial samples.

 \item Cosmic magnification induces correlations between photo-$z$ bins, which may bias the scattering matrix if not properly accounted for.
 We approximate the magnification shown in Fig.~\ref{fig:mag}.
 We compare the scattering matrices with and without accounting for magnification in Fig.~\ref{fig:mag_P}.
 It seems that the scattering matrix changes little after accounting for magnification.
 However, we emphasize that a few percent ($\sim 3\%$) galaxies will be mistakenly considered as photo-$z$ outlier if the magnification is not accounted for.